Lose Weight, Get In Shape, And Build Your Bones With These 7 Scrumptious Foods

 β-glucan is a type of polysaccharide that is found in various grains; in oats, β-glucan increases the viscosity, or thickness, of the oats in the digestive system.
 This is likely another key to oatmeal’s filling qualities.

-Oats are acidifying, but for ideas on how to consume this delicious breakfast grain, check out this post on how to alkalize oatmeal.
+Oats are acidifying, but for ideas on how to consume this delicious breakfast grain, check out this article on how to alkalize oatmeal.

 3. Sweet Potatoes*